-- 1. Overall background description of the basin, aquatic ecosystems and associated ecosystem services and livelihoods. - 2.
+- 1. Overall background description of the basin, aquatic ecosystems, and associated ecosystem services and livelihoods. - 2.
 Disaggregation of the overall basin into a number of component units.
 These different units will be used to assess risks in different parts of the system.
-Disaggregation might be based on tributaries and hydrological units; in other systems, the appropriate division may be based on ecological zones, for example high-altitude headwaters vs. mid-altitude main tributaries vs. delta or estuarine area. - 3.
-Identification of ecosystem objectives or thresholds of concern.
+Disaggregation might be based on tributaries and hydrological units; in other systems, the appropriate division may be based on ecological zones; for example, high-altitude headwaters versus mid-altitude main tributaries versus delta or estuarine areas. - Identification of ecosystem objectives or thresholds of concern.
 This can include an assessment of priority ecosystems or species of concern within the basin.
-Objectives can be established for ecosystem components, identified species, or ecosystems that support livelihoods, hydro-physical conditions, or socio-economic aspects.
+Objectives can be established for ecosystem components; identified species; or ecosystems that support livelihoods, hydro-physical conditions, or socioeconomic aspects.

-Stage Two: Risk assessment
+Stage Two: Risk Assessment

-The risk assessment step comprises: a top-down analysis of narrative scenarios and possible futures; a bottom-up analysis of exposure, sensitivity, and adaptive capacity; and the final risk assessment, which brings these two analyses together.
+The risk assessment step comprises a top-down analysis of narrative scenarios and possible futures; a bottom-up analysis of exposure, sensitivity, and adaptive capacity; and the final risk assessment, which brings these two analyses together.